What is OCD? And how to deal with it...

 Common compulsions

-• Cleaning — sufferers obsess about germs and contamination and tend to clean constantly, either repeatedly washing their hands, showering, or constantly cleaning their home;
+- Cleaning — sufferers who obsess about germs and contamination tend to clean constantly, whether that means repeatedly washing their hands and showering, or constantly scouring their homes

-• Checking — individuals may check whether they have done something, locking doors for example, several or even hundreds of times ‘just to make sure;
+- Checking — individuals may check whether they have done something, such as locking their front door, several or even hundreds of times ‘just to make sure' – even returning home from elsewhere to do so

-• Going slow — some individuals take an excessively slow and methodical approach to ordinary daily activities.
-They might, for example, spend hours organizing and arranging objects, food or timetables;
+- Going slow — some individuals take an excessively slow and methodical approach to ordinary daily activities.
+They might, for example, spend hours organising and arranging objects, food or timetables 'just so'

-• Hoarding — some OCD sufferers are unable to throw away useless items, such as old newspapers, junk mail, even broken appliances; sometimes the hoarding reaches the point that whole rooms are filled with junk that they have to carve passages through.
+- Hoarding — a form of OCD in which sufferers are unable to throw away useless items, such as old newspapers, junk mail or broken appliances; sometimes the hoarding reaches the point where whole rooms are filled with junk, becoming a safety hazard.

-OCD, like all anxiety disorders and highly emotional states, interfere with the ability to think and concentrate.
-It is not uncommon for a sufferer to avoid certain situations, for example, someone who is obsessed with cleanliness may be unable to use toilets other than ones they have cleaned themselves.
+OCD, like all anxiety disorders and highly emotional states, interferes with the ability to think and concentrate.
+It is not uncommon for a sufferer to avoid certain situations (for example, someone who is obsessed with cleanliness may be unable to use toilets other than ones they have cleaned themselves(, thus severely curtailing a normal lifestyle.

 Onset of OCD is usually gradual and most often begins in adolescence or early adulthood.
-Children with OCD, unlike adults, do not usually realize that their obsessions and compulsions are excessive.
+Children with OCD, unlike adults, do not usually realise that their obsessions and compulsions are excessive.

 Treatment

-Effective treatment would include a mix of all of the following:
+Effective treatment includes a mix of all of the following:

-• separating the person’s core identity from the OCD so they can challenge the obsessive thoughts and behaviours,
+- separating the person’s sense of self from the OCD so they can challenge the obsessive thoughts and behaviours

-• educating them about how the OCD process works,
+- educating them about how OCD is perpetuated

-• instilling in them the idea that the OCD is ‘bullying’ them and that they must not allow themselves to be bullied,
+- instilling in them the idea that the OCD is ‘bullying’ them and showing how not to allow themselves to be bullied

-• rewinding extreme examples of the behaviour and any traumatic incidents that may have triggered it in the first place.
+- detraumatising extreme experiences of the behaviour and any traumatic incidents that may have triggered it in the first place

-• showing them how to get their innate emotional needs met in their lives.
+- showing them how to get their innate emotional needs met.

 Further learning